 How to Choose The Right Cab For You

 FRFR speakers are designed to allow you to hear your amp modeler’s guitar tone exactly as it was intended.
 For this, the FRFR cab needs to have a wide and even frequency response with no boosts or cuts given to any audible frequencies.

 Essentially, they are studio monitors as far as their core functionality is concerned.
-But the problem with studio monitors is that they tend to be either too small and weak or too large, fragile, and bulky.
-Studio monitors are not designed for gigging and don’t have any extra functionalities built into them; they are just the most neutral speakers you can find.
+The problem with studio monitors is that they tend to be either too small and weak or too large, fragile, and bulky.
+Studio monitors are not designed for gigging and don’t have any extra functionalities built into them.
+They are the most neutral speakers you can find.

-- Portability – If you’re planning on taking your FRFR speaker to your local cafe for a gig, you need to make sure it’ll be light and easy to carry like a guitar cab, and still be durable, such as the Headrush.
+If you’re planning on taking your FRFR speaker to your local cafe for a gig, you need to make sure it’ll be light and easy to carry like a guitar cab while still being durable, such as the Headrush.
 But for home practice, you can get one that’s designed to sit in one spot, like the Line 6 PowerCab.

-- Features – FRFR speakers tend to have extra features such as simulation of specific speaker cabs using frequency responses, EQ controls, and vintage looks.
-Think about what features you need based on your use case, and plan accordingly.
+FRFR speakers tend to have extra features such as simulation of specific speaker cabs using frequency responses, EQ controls, and vintage looks.
+Think about what features you need and plan accordingly.

-No matter which one you end up choosing, all FRFR speakers will accurately represent your amp simulation live.
+No matter which you end up choosing, all FRFR speakers will accurately represent your modeling amp live.
 They make developing new styles and signatures much easier without buying several different physical speakers and pedals and lugging them everywhere you go.